 "Neither Success nor Failure” defines us or guarantees our joy or sorrow.
 Fortune and fame are not the solutions they promise to be.
 They are illusions.
 Loss and subsistence are not deprivations to be despised and resented.
 Both are transient occurrences.
 The former, the specious patina of happiness.
 The latter, a temporary inconvenience.

 The purpose of the website “Messages from My Friend” is to "Make even one life breathe easier", by sharing the rich fullness of life’s experiences, regardless of circumstance, to open minds, soften hearts, and touch souls, in order to discover the “True North” of our lives.

-The “About” Page establishes the credibility to write the various blog posts about “Family, Relationships, Cultural issues, Inspirational experiences, and Joy & Loss", while searching for the “True North”of our Hearts & Souls.
+The “About” Page establishes the credibility to write the various blog posts about “Family, Relationships, Cultural issues, Inspirational experiences, and Joy & Loss", while searching for the “True North”of our Heats & Souls.

 For three decades, my friend served as a successful management and business development executive for which he was well compensated.

 It started when he left Law School at age 23 to create and implement a 70-bed residential care facility for alcoholics.
 He convinced County Welfare Officials that it was in their best financial interests and their mission as a "social service agency", to replace the expensive and worthless: arrest/court/jail/rehab/release/arrest/etc. cycle, with a mandatory 6 month supervised stay a "Transitional Care Facility".
 The "Transitional Facility"would provide a clean, spacious room, with a private bath, 3 nutritious meals, professional counseling, AA meetings, meetings with probation & parole officers, job training, etc. The end result was a significant savings to the County and the restoration of dignity and productive lives to the previously discarded.